CH-Earth/CWARHM/docs/source/wrappers.rst

 Why wrappers
 ------------

-Wrappers are funcions in fairymwah that wrap around submodules.
+Wrappers are funcions in the cwarhm package that wrap around submodules.
 An example is the wrapper to set up SUMMA models, from the summaWorkflow_public submodule:

-.. autofunction:: fairymwah.wrappers.mwahwrapper.create_folder_structure
+.. autofunction:: cwarhm.wrappers.cwarhm_summa.create_folder_structure